 Education is the only chance some kids get in life and they can’t get an education if they are not in school.

-As the new school year begins for local schools the Mississippi Department of Education reminds parents there are laws governing school attendance and they can be enforced on the parents of children not enrolled in school.
+And while COVID-19 has made virtual learning the new excuse for not going to class, the Mississippi Department of Education reminds parents there are laws governing school attendance and they can be enforced on the parents of children not enrolled in school.

 Under the Mississippi Compulsory School Attendance Law, parents and guardians are required to enroll their children in public schools, a private school or home school them.
 This law applies to all children who have reached the age of six and have not exceeded the age of 17 by Sept.
 1.